plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.4 Premiers Liens

-Any Associé serving as a Rôle Lead for a Rôle also automatically fills a ***“Premier Lien Rôle”*** within that Rôle's internal Cercle, and is thus a ***“Premier Lien”*** while acting in that capacity.
+Tout Associé serving as a Porteur for a Rôle also automatically fills a ***“Premier Lien Rôle”*** within that Rôle's internal Cercle, and is thus a ***“Premier Lien”*** while acting in that capacity.
 The Premier Lien Rôle has the definition given in Appendix A. A Cercle with no Super-Cercle has no Premiers Liens, unless a Politique of the Cercle says otherwise.

 #### 1.4.1 Defining Priorities & Strategies